Are you wondering how to get traffic to your YouTube Channel? You’ve probably been following all of the experts on marketing your YouTube channel.

 When you start sharing your videos over to Pinterest you can do so in 2 different ways.

 First, you can use the share button on the video to share it straight over to Pinterest.
 This will share the video is horizontal format though.
+This is a tiny little pin, so the likelihood of that being seen in the feed is not great.

 This next way is my favorite way because you get control over the image that you share.
 You go into Canva and create a Pinterest image designed for your YouTube video and then pin it using your video link.